 For a country so small and with so much open countryside, Scotland has a huge amount to offer and has had a huge impact on world culture.
 It's great cities - Edinburgh (with it's ever-popular Festival and Edinburgh Military Tattoo), Glasgow and Dundee - in particular were powerhouses of the British Imperial commerce, scientific discovery and exploration, culture and learning, and remain some of the most popular destinations on holidays to Scotland.
 Its natural wonders, too, attract visitors from around the globe.
 Just their names - Glen Coe, Ben Nevis, The Old Man of Storr, the Cairngorms, the Mull of Kintyre, Loch Ness - call up visions of unspoilt scenery, timeless beauty and unresolved mystery.

 Historic tales of valour, romance and rebellion are another huge draw on Scottish holidays.
-Explore the Scottish Highlands, or head to the Trossachs, an outstandingly beautiful area of mountains, lochs, rivers and woodlands that has inspired Scottish poets and writers for generations, and that will be forever associated with William Wallace, Rob Roy MacGregor and Mary Queen of Scots.
+Explore the Scottish Highlands, or head to the Trossachs, an outstandingly beautiful area of mountains, lochs, rivers, castles and woodlands that has inspired Scottish poets and writers for generations, and that will be forever associated with William Wallace, Rob Roy MacGregor and Mary Queen of Scots.

 Scotland's natural and historic treasures aren't confined to the mainland, though.
 Around 800 islands lie scattered off its coast, islands like Skye, Mull, Arran, or beyond them the Outer Hebridean isles of Lewis and Harris, North Uist, South Uist, Benbecula and Barra offer their own beguiling mix of magnificent scenery, myths and legends.
 Head "over the sea to Skye", and to the island’s main town, Portree, to discover a port filled with white- and colour-washed buildings, a pretty harbour and tales of Bonnie Prince Charlie.
 Further out into northern waters, Orkney and remote Shetland are filled with rugged charm and fascinating traces of their ancient inhabitants like Neolithic Skara Brae on Orkney and the astonishing Bronze Age settlement at Jarlshof on the Shetland mainland.

 Scotland is also home to some of the UK's most scenic railway lines.
 The West Highland Line from Fort William to Mallaig, or past Loch Lomond and over the vast wilderness of Rannoch Moor; the charming Strathspey Steam Railway; and the breath-taking run from Inverness to Kyle of Lochalsh.
-Sit back and enjoy a train journey along any of these spectacular routes for a unique and unforgettable twist on a Scottish holiday.
+Sit back and enjoy a train journey along any of these spectacular pictures and routes for a unique and unforgettable twist on a Scottish holiday.

 Scotland has so much to offer it can be hard to know where to start.
 So, here are a few ideas to consider for your next Scotland trip.